Swimlane Diagrams: How the Layout Makes Accountability Visible Before Anyone Reads the Text

 Swimlane geometry is the single most complex problem in automatic BPMN layout, and it is the reason most pre-AI BPMN tools produced diagrams that looked amateurish unless an analyst spent an hour repositioning nodes.
 The ELK layout engine, which runs in a web worker on the LucidFlow canvas, handles this by allocating lane widths proportional to the number of tasks in each lane, positioning tasks vertically within their lane to minimise edge crossings, and routing sequence flows through the gaps between tasks.
 The algorithm is deterministic: the same input produces the same layout every time, which matters because the diagram is then stable across re-renders and re-shares.

 Manual layout adjustments are still possible and sometimes warranted: some analysts prefer to group tasks by phase rather than by sequence, or to emphasise a critical path by positioning it at the top of the canvas.
 The platform allows drag-to-move and saves the manual adjustments, but the default layout is good enough for 90 percent of published diagrams.
-The time-saving here is not negligible: hand-laying a 20-task swimlane diagram in a traditional tool takes close to an hour; the equivalent ELK output is produced in under a second.
+The time-saving here is not negligible: hand-laying a 20-task swimlane diagram in Visio takes about 45 minutes; the equivalent ELK output is produced in under a second.

 Frequently asked questions